wolframteetz/mousecabs/README.md

 # mousecabs
-Mouse coordinates and button state - Command line tool for Mac OS that prints the current mouse coordinates and button state
+Mouse coordinates and button state - Command line tool for Mac OS that prints the current mouse coordinates and button state - x, y, button - line by line.
+The same like "cliclick p" but including the button state of the mouse and with line-by-line formatting.

 Files